btcguide/btcguide.github.io/_pages/known-issues/hosted/casa.md

 Opting into this would likely be incompatible with using their service anonymously.
 * Their [health check](https://support.keys.casa/hc/en-us/articles/360045442511-Health-Checks) feature is useful for promoting best practices.
 * They support `3-of-5` which [is an excellent setup](/quorum-advanced).
-This is an especially good fit when using a hosted service that abstracts away a lot of multisig's complexity and controls 1+ keys.
+This is an especially good fit when using a hosted service that abstracts away a lot of multisig's complexity.
 Casa users should *strongly* consider this option as Casa is seedless and uses 1 software wallet (see above).